 If you believe that your complaint may involve a serious or criminal offence, we recommend that you also consider reporting it to the police.

 Staff in the Student Affairs Unit can discuss your particular circumstances with you before you make a formal complaint.
 They can help you decide whether to go ahead with a complaint, and answer any questions you may have about the process.

 Your student organisation has professional and experienced caseworkers who can provide you with free, confidential and independent advice, advocacy and support.

 You should be aware that if your complaint relates to a serious offence such as sexual or physical assault, the University is bound under The Crimes Act 1958 to make a report to the Police.
-This will mean that in such cases, the University is obligated to take further action with or without your agreement, even if you had intended this for the University’s information only.
+This will mean that in such cases, the University is obliged to take further action with or without your agreement, and even if you had intended this for the University’s information only.

 If you have experienced an incident of sexual assault, you can find more information about the support services and reporting options available.